New York Roads - Cross County Pkwy.

 The interchange with I-87 is not actually with I-87, but with its surface roads.
 Thus traffic between the two freeways must pass through traffic lights in order to connect.
 It's possible to undo this, but that would require significant surface-road rerouting and new ramp building.
 Maybe a stack would be possible?

 Courtesy Doug Kerr.
-The CCP ends rather violently at the Saw Mill River Parkway, where it was given room to continue westward.
+The CCP ends rather violently at Saw Mill River Parkway, where it was given room to continue westward.
 How far westward? you ask, mindful that the Hudson River lies not too far ahead.
 Well, Virginia, yes there was to be a fifth Hudson River crossing to NYC, and this would have been it, but alas, it was not to be.
 It would have connected with a proposed NJ 14 freeway westward to Butler or even Pennsylvania (though the last thing PA needs is another freeway to open it up to New York commuters).
-For what it's worth, the CCP's eastern end is also a stub at the Hutchinson River Parkway NB, where it was to be extended to the Playland Parkway in Rye roughly along the route of I-95.
+For what it's worth, the southern leg of the Cross County's eastern end is also a stub at Hutchinson River Parkway SB, where it was to be extended to the Playland Parkway in Rye roughly along the route of I-95.